 Where do I register my car?
-The parking office is located in the Campus Police Station on Everett Road and is open Monday-Friday 8:30 a.m.-4:00 p.m.
+The parking office is located in the Public Safety & Service Station on Everett Road and is open Monday-Friday 8:30 a.m.-4:00 p.m or register online at mymtholyoke under the self-service menu.